ameseee/kwk-curriculum-site/swift-ios/lessons/conditionals/index.md

 }
 ```

 We have a variable `dogAge` assigned to the integer of 1.
 Next we see the `if` keyword - this tells the computer, please wait and listen for what I'm about to give you - I'll need you to check if it is true or false.
 Then we provide what is called a **condition**.
-If the condition is `true`, the computer looks inside the curly braces and executes any code it finds there.
+If the condition is evaluated to `true`, the computer looks inside the curly braces and executes any code it finds there.

 In this situation, `dogAge` == 1, which _is_ less than 2, so this condition evaluates to `true`.
 The computer then reads the code inside the curly braces, and prints out, "You are a puppy 🐶"

 What will happen if we changed dogAge to 4?
-Because `4 < 2` evaluates to false, our program will not go inside the code block.
+Because `4 < 2` evaluates to `false`, our program will not go inside the code block.
 In this case, _nothing_ will happen.

 ## What if we want several options?